nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="variable-association"></a> Variable Association

-A variable identified by its native_id can be associated with collections through a list of collection concept revisions.
+A variable identified by its concept id can be associated with collections through a list of collection concept revisions.
 The variable association request normally returns status code 200 with a response that consists of a list of individual variable association responses, one for each variable association attempted to create.
 Each individual variable association response has an `associated_item` field and either a `variable_association` field with the variable association concept id and revision id when the variable association succeeded or an `errors` field with detailed error message when the variable association failed.
 The `associated_item` field value has the collection concept id and the optional revision id that is used to identify the collection during variable association.
 Here is a sample variable association request and its response:

 ```
-curl -XPOST -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/variables/native_id_of_the_variable/associations -d \
+curl -XPOST -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/variables/V1200000008-PROV1/associations -d \
 '[{"concept_id": "C1200000005-PROV1"},
   {"concept_id": "C1200000006-PROV1"}]'